kymatio/kymatio/README.md

 ## Installation

+### Standard package

 The software was tested on Linux with anaconda Python 3 and various GPUs, including Titan X, 1080s, 980s, K20s, and Titan X Pascal.

-The first step is to install pytorch following instructions from
+The first step is to install torch and torchvision, via anaconda, following instructions from
 <http://pytorch.org>, then you can run `pip`: